 Learn more about Europe's seas and coasts, their environment, related human activities and European policies

-"Our planet, our future", explains what the European Union is doing to tackle one of the greatest problems facing mankind today and how we can all do our bit to fight climate change.
-The magazine includes a section on science and interviews with students, as well as information on what's happening across the EU to cut greenhouse gas emissions and adapt to our changing climate.
-Read all about it!
+This educational online tool is based on information contained in “Our Planet, Our Future: fighting climate change together” brochure, which explains what the European Union is doing to tackle one of the greatest problems facing mankind today and how we can all do our bit to fight climate change.
+Browse through the interactive pages and learn more about it!